 5:30 PM | High Altar

 Sung by the Saint Thomas Choir of Men and Boys including the Veneration of the Cross and Holy Communion.
-Today’s sermon is preached by the Rev. Elaine Farmer as part of her Holy Week Sermon Series “Touching the Mystery”.
+Sermon by the Very Rev. Robert Willis, Dean Emeritus of Canterbury.

 A celebration especially for children and families.